 Many of these issues aren’t bad enough to steer people away from them.
 Perhaps the most significant problem is people don’t know what goes into a DIY PC, how much they should spend, or they don’t want to take the time to build it.
 Before diving into a PC build, review the following section for parts and other suggestions.

-What should you know before building a gaming PC?
+What should you know before building one

 Are you ready to create your new favorite gaming computer?
 You won’t have to buy a brand-new setup every few years since you can replace the parts as you go.